 This past summer, over a year after officially entering a legal marriage in the United States, we were able to hold our traditional ceremony in Yilan (宜蘭), at a private villa in the country.
-This quiet but expansive farming region was a far cry from the experience I had thus far in Taipei – Remote, with far few options for food and entertainment and rice fields dividing property lines.
+This quiet but expansive farming region was a far cry from the experience I had thus far in Taipei – Remote, with far fewer options for food and entertainment and rice fields dividing property lines.
 Yilan held its own beauty however, with sprawling flat farmlands and a warm, inviting population.

 The Day Before

 There are many ways to execute a traditional wedding ceremony, which can span over multiple days.
-For us, day one was for arriving, planning, and preparing what we could before the vendors arrived in the morning.
+For us, day one was for arriving, planning, and preparing what we could before the vendors came in the morning.
 Only the more important guests were there, and we played games while setting up the foundations for the wedding.
 We also laid out our gear and had our oh-so-important pre-wedding dinner.

-The restaurant of choice was an unusual, banquet-hall-style restaurant with smaller tables along the wall for smaller families and round tables occupying the center of the room with Lazy Susans for easy access.
+The restaurant of choice was an unusual, banquet-hall-style restaurant with smaller tables along the wall for small families and large round tables occupying the center of the room with Lazy Susans for easy access.
 This style of eating is common for Taiwanese on special occasions like weddings, but it was an entirely new experience for me.